 HTTP request headers (including User-Agent, Accept-Language, Referer, etc.).

-Cookie and LocalStorage status.
+Cookie and LocalStorage Status.

 Usage of proxies / VPNs / TOR or suspicious connection patterns.